Collecting Sales Tax on Farm Product Sales

 Products Exempt from Sales Tax Collection

-Farmers do not need to collect sales tax on farm and food products intended for human consumption; this includes: all fresh and processed foods: fruits, vegetables, baked goods, jellies, jams, preserves, meats, eggs, dairy products, syrup, honey, cider, etc. (unless listed below).
+Farmers do not need to collect sales tax on farm and food products intended for later human consumption.
+This includes all fresh and processed foods, like fruits, vegetables, baked goods, jellies, jams, preserves, meats, eggs, dairy products, syrup, honey, cider, etc (unless listed below).

 Taxable Farm and Food Sales